How can lithium-ion batteries improve hybrids?

 Durability: While both types of batteries are durable and both have been in use for years in various applications, this is the one area where NiMH has an advantage.
 Some Li-ion batteries don't last as long in extreme temperatures, particularly in very hot climates.
 But manufacturers are working to improve the chemistry to make the Li-ion batteries last as long as the vehicles they power.

-For more information about hybrid cars, batteries and other related topics, follow the links below.
+For more information about hybrid cars, batteries and other related topics, follow the links on the next page.

 Related Articles